mananmodi99/Brain-Haemorrhage-detection/README.md

 I chose Keras Deep Learning framework with Tensorflow backend to get the best results for Image Preprocessing and CNN(Resnet 52) for better accuracy and results

 80% of the dataset was used for training and 20% for testing.

-Patient Health Monitoring, we Develoed an IoT solution to provide remote, real-time body health monitoring that will continuously measure the heart rate and body temperature of the patient who is at risk of suffering from brain haemorrhage.
-To achieve this, we will:
-a) Digitally process the heart rate and body temperature (using Arduino) which will be detected using a pulse sensor and LM-35 sensor, respectively.
-b) Send the readings to the cloud using a Wi-Fi module, i.e., ESP8266 through the Arduino and use ThinkSpeak as our cloud service.
-c) Design an app for the user which will help them to know their vital readings and monitor their health accordingly.

 ## Demo
 Video Link: https://drive.google.com/file/d/1bTB9np5Jbv-qz5WiqrJQGKItkjI3eSnP/view?usp=sharing